Prüfer domain: Generalizations

-More generally, a Prüfer ring is a commutative ring in which every non-zero finitely generated ideal consisting only of non-zero-divisors is invertible (that is, projective).
+More generally, a Prüfer ring is a commutative ring in which every non-zero finitely generated ideal containing a non-zero-divisor is invertible (that is, projective).

 A commutative ring is said to be arithmetical if for every maximal ideal m in R, the localization Rm of R at m is a chain ring.
-With this definition, an arithmetical domain is a Prüfer domain.
+With this definition, a Prüfer domain is an arithmetical domain.
+In fact, an arithmetical domain is the same thing as a Prüfer domain.

 Non-commutative right or left semihereditary domains could also be considered as generalizations of Prüfer domains.